Nonlinear Filtering with Brenier Optimal Transport Maps: Numerical results

 \subsection{The Lorenz 63 model}

-We also present numerical results on the three-dimensional Lorenz 63 model which often serves as a benchmark for nonlinear filtering algorithms.
+We present numerical results on the three-dimensional Lorenz 63 model which often serves as a benchmark for nonlinear filtering algorithms.
 The model is presented in Appendix~\ref{sec:app_L63}.
-Here the state $X_t$ is three dimensional while the observation model $Y_t$ is two dimensional and consists of noisy measurements of the first and third components of the state.
+The state $X_t$ is $3$-dimensional while the observation $Y_t$ is $2$-dimensional and consists of noisy measurements of the first and third components of the state.

 The numerical results are presented in Fig.~\ref{fig:state2_and_mse_L63}.
 The left panel shows the trajectory of the second component of the true state and the particles.
 The OT and EnKF are quicker in converging to the true state, with EnKF admitting larger variance.
 The right panel shows the mean-squared-error (MSE) in estimating the state confirming the qualitative observations.
 We present the MSE result for two variations of the OT method: either the EnKF layer in the architecture of Fig.~\ref{tikz:static_struc} is implemented or not.
 The results show that the addition of the EnKF layer helps with the performance of the filter, while computationally, we observed more numerical stability when the EnKF layer is removed.